 Junior Felix becomes the 53rd player in major league history to hit a home run in his first at-bat.
 The Blue Jay rookie's initial blast comes off California's Kirk McCaskill in a 10-inning loss to the Angels, 3-2.

-Indians' first baseman Chris James establishes the club record for RBIs in a game by driving in nine runs with a pair of homers and two singles, helping Cleveland to crush the A's, 20-6.
+Chris James establishes the club record for RBIs in a game by driving in nine runs with a pair of homers and two singles, helping Cleveland to crush the A's, 20-6.
+The Indians first baseman's offensive output will account for 22% of the 41 runs he will drive in this season.

 At Shea Stadium, Mackey Sasser and Mark Carreon, the first two batters in the ninth inning, both go deep as pinch-hitters off Jeff Brantley to knot the score at two runs apiece in the Mets' eventual 4-2 victory over San Francisco in 12 innings.
 It is the first time in the 30-year history of the franchise that two pinch-hitters have hit back-to-back round-trippers.